Itoiz

-Itoiz was the name of a Basque music band from the coastal towns of Mutriku and Ondarroa, started off in 1978 and disbanded in 1988.
+Itoiz was the name of a Basque music band from the coastal towns of Mutriku and Ondarroa, starting off in 1978 and disbanded in 1988.
 Born in times of turmoil for the Basque Autonomous Community (Spain), Itoiz stems from a dancing music band (i.e. playing other groups' songs) called Indar Trabes (1974), which performed mainly in evening festivities of towns.
 Throughout their existence spanning ten years, Itoiz dealt with several styles ranging from folk to progressive rock to pop.

 History

 Establishment

 In 1978, the members of the band Indar Trabes elaborated an LP album due for release in the Durango Basque Book and Music Fair; it included songs composed largely by the frontman Juan Carlos Pérez.
 They decided to rebrand the group on the grounds that the previous name was associated to evening dancing performances.
 They chose Itoiz (not because of the famous valley of the same name in Navarre).